 FoodCycler Foodilizer Tablets, which costs $24.95 for a a pack of two, are optional and will likely last about a year if used as instructed.

 All in, in the United States, the upfront cost is about $400 with annual costs about roughly $40 – $50 a year.
 This is a pretty steep price that is out of reach for many people.
-I recognize this is not intended to be a solution for everyone, and it has some great benefits.
-But I definitely think it’s a small piece of the solution to our food waste dilemma.
+I recognize this is not intended to be a solution for everyone.
+But the FoodCycler has some great benefits, and I think it’s a small piece of the solution to our massive global food waste dilemma.